TomPace101/treestep/notes.md

+This document contains the programmer's notes such as TODO items.

 # Current Status

 __TODO__
 - doctests
 - document the conversions between jindex, tindex, and hindex
-- method, or whatever else, to collect all child boards (see discussion below)
-- something for sorting and filtering (see below)
+- list the overall process in the module docstring
 - timing and logging
 - statistics information
-- the whole board inversion thing, with matchup
+- optional: the whole board inversion thing, with matchup

 # Overall Process